aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/replace-text-on-all-pages/_index.md

 Welcome to this comprehensive tutorial on using Aspose.Note for Java to replace text on all pages in OneNote.
 If you're looking to efficiently update and organize your OneNote documents, you've come to the right place.
 In this step-by-step guide, we'll walk you through the process, ensuring you understand each step along the way.
 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following in place:
 - Aspose.Note for Java Library: Ensure you have the Aspose.Note for Java library installed.
-You can download it from the [official download link](https://releases.aspose.com/note/java/).
+You can download it from the [download link](https://releases.aspose.com/note/java/).
 - Document Directory: Have a directory ready where your OneNote documents are stored.
 Replace "Your Document Directory" in the code examples with the path to your actual document directory.
 ## Import Packages
 In your Java project, import the necessary Aspose.Note packages.
 Add the following lines at the beginning of your Java file: